Customer service

 1. Take ownership of customer issues

-Customer service reps must take ownership of the customer’s problem and be the single point of contact for all inquiries related to the troubleshooting procedure, the expected resolution time, and updates on the progress made.
+Customer service reps must take ownership of the customer’s problem and be the single point of contact for all inquiries related to progress updates, the troubleshooting procedure, and the expected resolution time.

 2. Troubleshoot problems and drive resolutions

-It’s important for a service rep to follow a customer-first attitude and leave no stone unturned in giving customers the best possible experience.
-Once a support ticket is assigned to them, they need to research all possible ways to troubleshoot the problem and quickly come up with a solution.
+A service rep must follow a customer-first attitude and leave no stone unturned in giving customers the best possible experience.
+Once a support ticket is assigned, they need to research all possible ways to troubleshoot it and quickly develop a solution.

 3. Escalate unresolved issues to relevant internal teams

-A lot of times in customer support, there are issues that are highly technical or beyond the scope of what a service rep can handle on the spot.
-For such cases, the support agent needs to make sure that the problem is being communicated to the right internal teams and that they take appropriate action to resolve it.
+Customer support reps often deal with issues that are highly technical or beyond their scope.
+For such cases, the support agent needs to communicate with the right internal teams and ensure that they take appropriate action to resolve it.

 4. Collect prompt and accurate customer feedback

-The work of a support rep does not end at just resolving a customer issue.
-They also need to follow up with the customer, find out if the solution actually worked, and take note of the customer’s suggestions on what can potentially improve their experience.
+The work of a support rep does not end with resolving the issue.
+They also need to follow up with the customer, find out if the solution worked, and take note of the customer’s suggestions on what could have improved their experience.

 5. Document knowledge as solution articles

-The solution to every customer problem provides a valuable learning experience to service reps.
-They should be able to document this knowledge in the form of help content or solution articles so that the same problems don’t occur in the future.
+The solution to every customer problem provides a valuable learning experience for service reps.
+They should be able to document this knowledge with help content or solution articles so other reps and customers can find answers to the same problem and potentially avoid it in the future.

 What makes a good customer service representative?

-Service reps have to be quick on their feet, excel in having good conversations with customers, exhibit mastery in the product/service, and have a positive outlook that isn’t put down by a bad customer interaction.
+Service reps must be quick on their feet, excel in having good conversations with customers, exhibit mastery in the product/service, and have a positive outlook that isn’t put down by a bad customer interaction.
 Here are some of the skills that every support agent in your team should possess.

 1. Communication skills

 Service reps should be pleasant and empathetic while they’re interacting with customers.
-They must have great listening skills to understand what the customer really wants and should also have the patience to handle conversations effectively irrespective of the customer’s skill level.
+They must have great listening skills to understand what the customer really wants and should also have the patience to handle conversations effectively irrespective of their skill level.

 2. Competent technical knowledge

 It’s always good to have a support agent who’s well versed with your product and is familiar with the latest technologies in customer support.
-CSRs can use their technical know-how to solve complex customer issues and also help new team members adapt to your company’s support routines quickly.
+CSRs can use their technical know-how to solve complex customer issues and help new team members adapt quickly to your company’s support routines.

 3. Ability to multitask